KevinTurnerii/paragon-geeks-sales-analytics/README.md

 > All visuals reconcile exactly to validated notebook outputs.
 No Power BI-side filtering,
 > aggregation, or transformation alters source metrics.

-Below are selected previews from the executive Power BI dashboard.
-All visuals are generated exclusively from audit-safe processed datasets.

 ### Executive Overview
 ![Executive Overview](paragon-geeks-sales-analytics/images/01_Executive_Overview.png)